-So what is the problem?
-Much of the responsibility can be attributed to high schools that do not adequately prepare students for collegiate-level work.
-But just as substantial69 is the fact that the pipeline that moves college students from admission to graduation is broken, most notably in the costs of higher education, for both the colleges and the students.
+65 appropriate adj. correct or suitable for a particular situation or occasion 恰当的 as substantial 67 is the fact that the pipeline that moves college students from admission to graduation is broken, most notably in the costs of higher education, for both the colleges and the students.
 During the high times not so long ago, colleges could afford to raise tuition because students had easy access to educational loans.
-Now that the economy has weakened, universities and undergraduates have been left gasping for ways to fill the budget gaps70 in the most difficult financial climate in decades71.
+Now that the economy has weakened, universities and undergraduates have been left gasping for ways to fill the budget gaps68 in the most difficult financial climate in decades69.